christophersampson/digit_recognition_demo/README.md

 # digit-recognition-demo
-Demonstration of number recognition using Keras for Blast Furnace Newcastle.
+Demonstration of number recognition using Keras feedforward neural network.